April 22, 2024

 State-based capabilities in Liquibase

-Liquibase uses artifact migration-based deployments for its core change management automation features, However, as alluded to earlier, state-based methods do have their place.
+Liquibase uses artifact migration-based deployments for its core change management automation features, However,, sometimes state-based methods do have their place.
 State can still be used, when appropriate, by an individual contributor to derive the changes, but never as a sole tool to deliver the changes.

-Liquibase uses state comparisons to understand differences in database state through diff or drift commands.
+Liquibase uses state comparisons to understand differences in database state through inspection commands.
 Liquibase Pro’s Drift Reports give a detailed analysis of differences, and drift detection automatically does state-to-state comparisons to alert teams of any unwanted or malicious changes.

 Liquibase’s advanced DevOps capabilities